Mayoralty of Pete Buttigieg: Infrastructure and transportation

 South Bend's road infrastructure experienced issues with potholes.
 In 2018, Ed Stemmler of the South Bend Tribune wrote that the city's pothole situation at the time might have been the "worst in recent memory".

-In September 2019, the city of South Bend finalized a long-anticipated agreement with St. Joseph County to jointly fund the county's $18 million share of the project to double-track the South Shore Line.
+In September 2019, the city of South Bend finalized a long-anticipated agreement with St. Joseph County to jointly fund the county's $18 million share of the project to double-track portions of the South Shore Line.
 Buttigieg was a supporter of efforts to double-track the South Shore Line.

 Beginning in August 2018, Buttigieg promoted the idea of moving the city's South Shore Line station from South Bend International Airport to the city's downtown.
 He made it a goal to have the city complete this project by 2025.
 Buttigieg's earlier budgets had allotted funding to the existing South Shore Relocation project, which would have moved the station to a different end of the South Bend International Airport.
 Buttigieg had, prior to advocating for a downtown station, been supportive of the existing plans to relocate the station to a different end of the airport.
 Buttigieg's new push for a downtown station engendered suggestions of other possible locations.
 Buttigieg ordered a study of five location options, including his personally preferred downtown option, as well as two that would keep the station at the airport.
 Of the five, the downtown location was found to be the priciest, but also the one with the greatest potential economic impact.
 In December 2018, an engineering study was commissioned to further examine the cost of a downtown station.

 In 2019, South Bend launched Commuters Trust, a new transportation benefit program created in collaboration with local employers and transportation providers (including South Bend Transpo and Lyft).
 This program was made possible by a $1 million three-year grant from Bloomberg Philanthropies Mayors Challenge.

 In his position as mayor of South Bend, Buttigieg shared authority over the bus system, South Bend Transpo, with the mayor of Mishawaka.
 After South Bend Transpo CEO David Cangany was fired in 2018 for both being abusive towards staff and charging personal expenditures to the transit agency, Buttigieg supported changes that the agency put in place to prevent these sorts of issues from recurring under any future CEO.